The Evolution of Diamond Engagement Rings Throughout the Decades

 1990 - Radiant Cut Trilogy Rings

-The Radiant cut Diamond became popular, especially in Baguette style Trilogy Diamond rings.
+The Radiant cut Diamond became popular, especially in Baguette style Trilogy Diamond rings (find out trilogy rings meaning ).
 With the likes of Posh and Becks announcing their engagement in 1997, alongside Whitney Houston and Bobby Brown's Baguette cut Diamond ring, it wasn't hard to see how it became so popular.
 This Classic Radiant Cut Diamond and Baguette Ring would have suited the ‘90's.

 2000 - Solitaire Diamond Ring